JustVal-su/JustVal-su/README.md

 ℹ️ Ce readme est disponible en [français](https://github.com/JustVal-su/JustVal-su/blob/main/README-fr.md#%C3%A0-propos)

-Hello 👋, I am Just_Val, a junior developer passionated by the internet and the technology.
+Hello 👋, I am Just_Val, a developer specialized in vue, typescript and rust.
+I code for the love of creating things with my hands.
 In my username, "su" means "Super User" (just like in Debian 😉).

 ## Table of contents